shriv/jekyll-now/_posts/2018-10-27-Playgrounds-vs-pubs.md

 - [WCC parks and reserves](https://data-wcc.opendata.arcgis.com/datasets/581d698fd2614a4c8f860c8007e4e104_0)
 - [WCC playgrounds](https://data-wcc.opendata.arcgis.com/datasets/c3b0ae6ee9d44a7786b0990e6ea39e5d_0)

-As of 18 Sept, I've only done the analysis on the polygon data of **WCC arks and reserves**.
+As of 18 Sept, I've only done the analysis on the polygon data of **WCC parks and reserves**.
 Repeating the analysis with playgrounds is a sensible option for a future iteration of this analysis as this allows us to focus on how family friendly a particular region is.

 While the WCC data can be regarded as a complete and well-maintained dataset, the data format is intrinsically different to OSM.
 Instead of a list of node IDs, we have a polygon object.